Diversity & Inclusion

 In 2018, an Inclusive Excellence Training for Search Committees policy was created to train search committee members on how to reflect on how bias can impact the recruitment and hiring of a diverse faculty, administration, and staff.
 One of the goals in this policy is to have a 100% of search committee members trained in Inclusive Excellence within 36 months of its implementation.

-We also have a group of faculty and staff who serve as Ambassadors to help answer questions for those who are considering employment with the ESFCOM.
+We also have a group of faculty and staff who serve as Ambassadors to help answer questions for those who are considering employment with the College of Medicine.

 Monitoring internal climate

-Climate surveys for faculty, staff and students are used to inform quality improvement for all people teaching and learning in ESFCOM.
+Climate surveys for faculty, staff and students are used to inform quality improvement for all people teaching and learning in the College of Medicine.

 Dialogue among committee members and invitees at each meeting to communicate past and current climate and opportunities to improve equity and inclusion.